Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Save and quit infinite jump

 If you save & quit in air, upon reloading you end up at same aerial coordinates but with a completely neutral character.
-In other words, if you have some air attack that gives your character positive height, you can keep saving & reloading while repeating the attack to gain infinite height.
+In other words, if you have some air attack that gives your character positive height, you can keep saving & reloading and repeat the attack to gain infinite height.

 This is the only way to infinite jump with only a single character.
 On PS3 and PS4 the loading times are slow enough that it's generally not worth using in runs, but it might be a different story on PC.